pemn/bm_geostat_process/README.md

 ## 📸 Screenshot
 ![screenshot1](https://github.com/pemn/assets/blob/main/bm_geostat_process1.png?raw=true)
 ## 🧩 Implementation
-The main implementation is a windows batch script that calls the tools for each step.
+The main implementation is a windows batch script that calls secondary processes for each step.
-It can be easily ported to other platforms since the tools themselves inherity the portability of Python.
+It can be easily ported to other platforms since the provided tools inherit the portability of Python.
 This geostatistics estimation process consists of the following steps:
  1. Data and parameter input
  2. Hole desurvey